Pablosdogs/AiTumadre/README.md

 ## Summary

-This is an Ai provider to learn the chilean complex street language, words and sounds.
+This is an Ai provider to learn the chilean complex street language, unorthodox words and sounds.

 ## Background